-3D Visualization software is used to view and interrogate 3D models and other deliverables created with Mechanical Computer Aided Design (MCAD) software.
+3D Visualization software is used to view and interrogate 3D models and other deliverables created with Mechanical Computer-Aided Design (MCAD) software.

 In the development process, 3D Visualization software can be used to:

 - Enable non-engineering roles to participate in design.
-Without 3D Visualization software, MCAD software would be required to view and interrogate 3D models, even for non-engineering roles from manufacturing, service, procurement and other functional groups.
+Without 3D Visualization software, MCAD software would be required to view and interrogate 3D models, even for non-engineering roles in manufacturing, service, procurement and other functional groups.

 - Allow collaboration across the supply chain.
 Specifically, other organizations can view and interrogate a 3D model even if they do not have the MCAD software used to design the model originally.

-MCAD software provides some combination of the following capabilities.
+MCAD software provides some combination of the following capabilities:

 - 3D Model Conversion to Lightweight Formats: 3D models in CAD applications can be exorbitantly large in size.
 This is because the 3D models contain the full definition of how the geometry was created, often using parametric feature-based approaches.
 When applications in this technology category import such models, they convert them into lightweight models that are dramatically smaller in size and more responsive in terms of performance.

 - Markup and Review: A critical activity in engineering is the design review.
-This involves engineering peers checking the validity of the design and looking for mistakes and errors.
+This involves engineering peers checking the validity of the design and checking for mistakes and errors.
 These applications enable engineers to do so by marking up the 3D model with highlights and annotations.

 - Mobile 3D Visualization: While some activities in 3D Visualization applications require a user to sit at a desk, many do not.
 Software providers have been active in moving their applications to mobile platforms like tablets and smartphones.
 As a result, engineering and non-engineering stakeholders alike can work on the go.